 \section{Abstract}

-The newly discovered high-temperature superconductivity in La$_3$Ni$_2$O$_7$ under pressure has attracted a great deal of interests.
-The essential ingredient characterizing the electronic properties is the bilayer NiO$_2$ planes, in which the two layers couple with each other from the bonding of Ni-$3d_{z^2}$ orbital through the intermediate oxygen-atoms.
-In the strong coupling limit, an intralayer antiferromagnetic spin-exchange interaction $J_{\parallel}$ between $3d_{x^2-y^2}$ orbitals and an interlayer one $J_{\perp}$ between $3d_{z^2}$ orbitals are generated.
-Taking into account the Hund's rule at each site and integrating out the $3d_{z^2}$ spin degree of freedom, the system reduces to a single-orbital bilayer $t$-$J$ model of the $3d_{x^2-y^2}$.
-Based on the slave-boson approach, the self-consistent equation for the hopping and pairing order parameters is solved.
-Near the relevant $\frac{1}{4}$-filling regime (doping $\delta=0.3\sim 0.5$), the inter-layer coupling $J_{\perp}$ tunes the conventional single-layer $d$-wave superconducting state to the $s$-wave one.
+The newly discovered high-temperature superconductivity in La$_3$Ni$_2$O$_7$ under pressure has attracted a great deal of attentions.
+The essential ingredient characterizing the electronic properties is the bilayer NiO$_2$ planes coupled by the interlayer bonding of $3d_{z^2}$ orbitals through the intermediate oxygen-atoms.
+In the strong coupling limit, the low energy physics is described by an intralayer antiferromagnetic spin-exchange interaction $J_{\parallel}$ between $3d_{x^2-y^2}$ orbitals and an interlayer one $J_{\perp}$ between $3d_{z^2}$ orbitals.
+Taking into account Hund's rule on each site and integrating out the $3d_{z^2}$ spin degree of freedom, the system reduces to a single-orbital bilayer $t$-$J$ model based on the $3d_{x^2-y^2}$ orbital.
+By employing the slave-boson approach, the self-consistent equations for the bonding and pairing order parameters are solved.
+Near the physically relevant $\frac{1}{4}$-filling regime (doping $\delta=0.3\sim 0.5$), the interlayer coupling $J_{\perp}$ tunes the conventional single-layer $d$-wave superconducting state to the $s$-wave one.
 A strong $J_{\perp}$ could enhance the inter-layer superconducting order, leading to a dramatically increased $T_c$.
 Interestingly, there could exist a finite regime in which an $s+id$ state emerges.